netgroup-polito/CrownLabs/operators/README.md

 ### Build from source

-The Instance Operator requires Golang 1.15 and make.
+The Instance Operator requires Golang 1.15 and `make`.
 To build the operator:

 ```bash
 go build ./cmd/instance-operator/main.go